hashicorp/terraform-provider-tfe/website/docs/r/notification_configuration.html.markdown

   be used by the receiving server to verify request authenticity when configured for notification configurations with a destination type of `generic`.
 Defaults to `null`.
   This value _must not_ be provided if `destination_type` is `email`, `microsoft-teams`, or `slack`.
+* `token_wo` - (Optional) Write-only secure token for the notification configuration, which can be used by the receiving server to verify request authenticity when configured for notification configurations with a destination type of `generic`.
+Defaults to `null`.
+  This value _must not_ be provided if `destination_type` is `email`, `microsoft-teams`, or `slack`.
 * `triggers` - (Optional) The array of triggers for which this notification configuration will send notifications.
 Valid values are `run:created`, `run:planning`, `run:needs_attention`, `run:applying` `run:completed`, `run:errored`, `assessment:check_failure`, `assessment:drifted`, `assessment:failed`, `workspace:auto_destroy_reminder`, or `workspace:auto_destroy_run_results`.